RefurbishedCommodore/Peripherals/Joystick/Prof Competition/Prof Competition - 004/README.md

     <img src="Images/Dis03.jpeg" alt="Description" width="528">

 </p>

+With the screws out of the way the top cover is carefully lifted from the bottom.
+Now the interior is exposed after all these years for the first time!
+There is not too much dust and grease inside the joystick.
+And now I see that this joystick is build very much like the Competition Pro joystick: four microswitches attached to a plastic bracket surrounding the joystick shaft.

 **Footnotes**
 [^1]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 16.0 mm